JSON Configuration Format¶

 This page describes the JSON configuration format for HERO devices.

-The JSON configuration can be provided as a single HERO config object or as a collection of HERO configs under the rows
+The JSON configuration can be provided as a single HERO config object or as a collection of HERO configs under the rows key.

 Single HERO Config¶